heroku-examples/heroku-agentforce-tutorial/README.md

 | Java | [Action API URL](https://agentforce-tutorial-java-fd05948b2c0a.herokuapp.com) | [Action API Test Page](https://agentforce-tutorial-java-fd05948b2c0a.herokuapp.com/swagger-ui/index.html) | Go to this [GitHub Repository](https://github.com/heroku-examples/heroku-agentforce-tutorial-java)

 With the above information you have two paths to take:
 - **If you are using the predeployed versions**, right click the ***Action API URL*** link from above and copy the URL to your clipboard when requested below.
-Optionally, you may want to click the ***Action API Test URL*** to try the API out from your browser, this will be the Action API Agentforce will eventually callout to when invoking your action.
+Optionally, click the ***Action API Test URL*** to try the API out from your browser, this will be the Action API Agentforce will eventually callout to when invoking your action.
 - **If you want to deploy your own action before proceeding**, follow the instructions in the respective repository above and return here with the deployed URL.

 Step 2 - Creating a Named Credential